Dental Hygiene (DENT-HYG)

 DENT-HYG 3000 Dental Morphology And Occlusion Credits: 2

-Designed to provide the dental hygiene student with a sound knowledge base in dental morphology and occlusion through discussion and laboratory experiences.
+Designed to provide the dental hygiene student with a sound knowledge based in dental morphology and occlusion through discussion and classroom activities.
 Students will learn to identify anatomical structures of each tooth and be able to communicate these findings effectively with colleagues and patients in both verbal and written forms.
 The clinical application and relevance of dental morphology in the practice of dental hygiene will be emphasized.
 Special consideration will be given to root morphology as it relates to periodontal instrumentation.
-Activities will include: identification of extracted teeth, terminology exercises, dental charting experiences and identifying classifications of occlusion.
+Classroom activities will include identification of dental model teeth, terminology exercises, dental charting experiences and identifying classifications of occlusion.

 DENT-HYG 3020 Dental Radiology Credits: 2

 Lecture and clinical practice of dental radiographic procedures.
 Topics included are radiation hygiene, taking and developing radiographs, processing and mounting films, and radiographic interpretation.
 Clinical experience is required throughout the remaining semesters.

-DENT-HYG 3030 Introduction to Histopathology of Oral Tissues Credits: 2
+DENT-HYG 3030 Introduction to Histopathology of Oral Tissues Credit: 1

 A comparison of the microscopic anatomy of healthy and diseased oral tissues.
 The major goal of this course is to integrate basic sciences (embryology, descriptive histology, and cell biology of oral tissues) with clinical sciences.
 The gap between the basic and clinical sciences is not always easy to bridge; this course is designed to bridge the "gap."
 This course provides students with an introduction to orofacial histology and embryology and pathology that may arise from the tissues of the head, neck, and oral cavity.